 The environment at Municipal Auditorium on Saturday was the best this year, with an attendance of 1,788.
 Late in the game, a group of “young guys behind the stands began causing havoc on the free-throws” said Richardson.
 The pre-teens distracted shooters by yelling and spinning their shirts around their heads like a helicopter.
 The crowd was having as much fun as the Roos were having playing the game.

-The last time to see the Roos play at Municipal will be this Saturday when men’s and women’s basketball take on Chicago State in a doubleheader.
+The last time to see the Roos play at Municipal will be this Saturday when the Roos and lady Roos both take on Chicago State in a doubleheader.
 The action begins with the women’s game at 2 p.m. followed by the men at 5.